 Takeaway: Use the connections you have within your own social media network and see what your fellow blogger friends are doing for NYFW!

 I hope that this post inspires you to attend NYFW in the future, and lets you know that it’s totally attainable, even if you’re small or just starting out!
 There’s so much going on that week, there is truly something for everyone.
 Its also a chance to flex your fashionable muscles and get creative – and downright inspired!
 I met some of my favourite fashionistas while I was there, including Jo & Kemp and Hello Thalita!

 I’ll be writing another post (or two) on this since this one is already so long, so stay tuned for what I learned during my first NYFW experience, and to hear more about what I actually did while I was there!
 Have you ever been / do you plan to attend NYFW in the future?

-PS – For some more great info on how to attend NYFW, check out these posts by my babe Lauryn, and this post by my friend Liz!
-Both are super insightful, and I found them to be super insightful when I was planning for my own trip!
-How to Get Into NYFW & NYFW Etiquette
+PS – For some more great info on how to attend NYFW, check out this post by my babe Lauryn, and this post by my friend Liz!
+Both are super insightful, and I found them to be extremely helpful when I was planning for my own trip!

 *All photos by Daniel Mattei*